jbmunozhuercano/jackbush.org/app/content/body.md

-If you are in possession of a painting known to be by Jack Bush please [contact Dr. Sarah Stanners][1] for more information and download the catalogue raisonné submission form by clicking [here][2].
+If you are in possession of a painting known to be by Jack Bush please [contact Dr. Sarah Stanners][1] for more information.
+Download the catalogue raisonné submission form by clicking [here][2].